Web Design Career Guide: HTML, CSS & Responsive UI

 What Does a Web Developer Do?

-Web developers focus on the technical functionality of websites:
+Web developer focus on the technical functionality of websites:

 Front-End Developers: